Nduat1/wireframing/README.md

 - Spot Usability Issues Early: Before committing to high-fidelity designs or code, flaws in user flow or layout can be caught   and fixed.
 - Save Time and Resources: Making changes in wireframes is faster and cheaper than modifying code or final UI assets.

+## Real-World Scenario
+In a real-world scenario during the early design phase of an online booking system, the UI/UX team created high-fidelity wireframes using Figma.
+These wireframes detailed the layout and user flow for booking appointments, including selecting a service, choosing a time slot, and entering user details.

+### Identified Usability Issue
+While reviewing the wireframes with stakeholders and potential users, one major issue surfaced:
+- The navigation between steps in the booking process was unclear.
+Users were unsure whether they could go back and modify previous selections or how many steps remained in the process.
+This caused confusion and raised concerns about user drop-offs during booking.

+### Resolution Through Wireframing
+Since the issue was caught during the wireframing phase, the design team was able to quickly make adjustments.
+They:
+- Introduced a visible **progress bar** at the top of the booking form to indicate how many steps were required.
+- Added **"Back" and "Next"** buttons to each step with clear labels.
+- Included brief instructions at each step to guide the user.

+These improvements were implemented directly into the Figma wireframe and tested again with users, who responded positively and were able to complete the booking flow without confusion.

+### Impact on the Final Product
+By resolving this issue at the wireframing stage:
+- **Development time was saved**, as the change did not require rewriting any code.
+- **User experience improved**, leading to smoother navigation and a higher completion rate during testing.
+- The development team had a **clearer reference** for the intended flow and layout, reducing miscommunication.

+### Conclusion
+This scenario highlights how wireframing acts as a critical checkpoint in the design process.
+By visualizing and testing the interface early, teams can detect and fix usability flaws before they become expensive development problems.
+Ultimately, wireframing ensures that the product is both functional and user-friendly, laying a solid foundation for successful software development.